charlesll/gpvisc/docs/source/index.rst

 Clément Ferraina, Institut de physique du globe de Paris, University Paris Cité ferraina@ipgp.fr

-GP-Visc is a machine learning model trained to predict the viscosity of phosphate and aluminosilicate melts.
+gpvisc is a machine learning model trained to predict the viscosity of phospho-alumino-silicate melts.

-It is trained on a extensive database, comprising more than 5,000 different melt compositions for a total of more thanan 28,000 viscosity data points.
-For some compositions like peridotite, predictions are possible up to 30 GPa.
+It is trained on a extensive database, comprising more than 5,000 different melt compositions for a total of more than 28,000 viscosity data points.
+For some compositions like peridotite, predictions are even possible at pressures up to 30 GPa.
 The database is available here.
-The code is open source on Github.com/charlesll/gp-visc.
+The code is open source on `Github.com/charlesll/gpvisc <https://github.com/charlesll/gpvisc>`_.

-To use the model, we provide GP-Visc as a Python library, Jupyter Notebooks also are provided with examples, and a website also is available.
+To use the model, we provide gpvisc as a Python library.
+Jupyter Notebooks are provided as examples of use.
+A Streamlit version is under construction.

 Please follow the tutorials of this documentation to perform predictions!